OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 -
 -

 -The Arduino code was successfully compiled and uploaded to the robot car.

-(Well... it indeed successfully compiled and uploaded.
-However, on the Serial Monitor we did not see the Wi-Fi/IP information that we expected it to display.)
+-In the Serial Monitor you can see the IP address which the robot car is using to communicate via Wi-Fi.

 -Ok.... now let's run the program test_remote_control_robot.py :

-You need to provide this IP Address to the Python code so it knows how to address the PetitCat robot car.
+You need to provide the above IP Address to the Python code so it knows how to communicate via Wi-Fi with the PetitCat robot car.

 For example, if the IP Address is 10.0.0.40 then at the command line write: